 Licensing Implications in Malta for Crypto Exchange License: How It Works Under MiCA

-Malta Crypto Exchange License Under MiCA
+How Crypto Exchange Licensing Works in Malta Under MiCA

 The concept of a Malta Crypto Exchange License must be understood within the EU’s Markets in Crypto Assets Regulation, which applies across Member States from 30 December 2024.